akalenuk/bismut/README.md

 ![Geometry for Programmers](bismut_screenshot.png)

 Most of the chapters are finished so they are green and folded.
-There are multiple tasks in them but since they don't bother me at the moment, they are hidden inside the large tasks which are chapters.
-Except for one.
+There are multiple tasks in them but since neither of them bother me at the moment, they are hidden inside the folded large tasks.
+But one chapter remains unfolded, and one section in it too, since it contains an issue that needs my attention.

 As it turns out, while I was writing the book, the scientific community decided not to use [Lenna](https://en.wikipedia.org/wiki/Lenna) as a testing image anymore.
 I was not aware of that so I used Lenna in my book to demonstrate smooth image scaling and now I have to redo all the figures involved.
-This counts as a bug.
+In a normal bug tracker, this would have been a bug.

-In Bismut, bugs are not segregated from tasks except semantically.
+In Bismut, bugs are not segregated from tasks.
 If you have something and you want something else, whatever you call it, a "bug" or a "user story", it needs work.
 So every bug-like task has a current or "before" state, and a desired or "after" state.
 The task for the work you want is then written with an arrow:

     Lenna as a test image → a picture of a cat as a test image

 This task is red since it is a blocker, I have to get it done before I can move to anything else.
-As soon as the problem is solved, and I get my picture of a cat instead of Lenna, I'll rerun the scripts that showcase the interpolation and generate the interpolation examples images.
+As soon as the problem is solved, and I get my picture of a cat instead of Lenna, I'll rerun the scripts that showcase the interpolation and generate the interpolation examples.
 I did that before with Lenna, so the generation task per se is green.
 However since a new issue occurred since then, and the task needs more work now, I added a new sub-task and painted only one new task yellow.
-This is intentional.
+The task doesn't need by immediate attention since I can't proceed with it before the blocker anyway.

 With hierarchical items, I don't have to repaint the whole tree, I just keep it open and paint the branches that need attention on the exact level they do.